 If you already played it, you know that there's only 10 draw.
 This makes all the difference since it horribly change the odds.
 So, how do we calculate the odds now, you may ask?
 Well, I found a calculator (I could have done it by hand, but you know, if there is already a program that makes it for you, might as well use it.) that makes calculation for any kind of draw without replacement.
 You can find the calculator here, if you don't mind French :x

 A godsend tools for our purpose

-So now that we have the odds for each possible outcome, we can actually calculate the expected outcome.
-I tripped over my choice of word in my other thread about Coconut Shy, but I'll explain what exactly is the expected outcome for non-mathematics academic.
-The expected outcome, without going too deep in the subject, is a way to find the mean of a numeric outcome if the draw is infinite.
+So now that we have the odds for each possible outcome, we can actually calculate the expected profit.
+I tripped over my choice of word in my other thread about Coconut Shy, but I'll explain what exactly is the expected profit and expected value for non-mathematics academic.
+The expected value, without going too deep in the subject, is a way to find the mean of a numeric outcome if the draw is infinite.
 The most notorious example is the expected value of a six sided dice, which is 3.5.
 That value means that if we roll the dice infinitely, the mean of the numeric outcome is 3.5.

 Example of a six sided dice.
 As you can see, the formula is the sum of all

 the outcome multiplied by their respective probability .

 (Source of the picture: Wikipedia)

 The expected profit is actually an application of the expected value.
 Some reference does not even makes a distinction between both of these terms.
 Instead of multiplying the different outcome of the random experiment with their respective probability, it is the profit that the outcome gives that you multiply by its probability.
 For example, if you bet 1$ on a game of head or tail, and if you win, you get 2.25$ back.
 You have 1/2 chance of losing 1$ and 1/2 chance of winning a profit of 1.25$.
 If you play infinitely, you can expect a profit of approximately 0.125$.

 (Calculated with Maple 2015.1 Build 1059989)